takesofficial/cissp/domain2.md

 6. **Destruction** - Permanently remove data per policy and classification.

 Data collection guideline: if it has no clear purpose, do not collect it.

 ---

+## 📉 Data Minimization Principle

+Collect and retain only what is necessary.

+Reduces:
+- Legal exposure
+- Breach impact
+- Storage cost
+- Regulatory risk

+---